weyoss/redis-smq/packages/redis-smq/docs/configuration.md

 RedisSMQ must be initialized once per process before creating any producers, consumers, or managers.

 Required initialization options:

-- RedisSMQ.initialize(redisConfig, cb)
+- `RedisSMQ.initialize(redisConfig, cb)`
-- RedisSMQ.initializeWithConfig(redisSMQConfig, cb)
+- `RedisSMQ.initializeWithConfig(redisSMQConfig, cb)`

 After global initialization, using the Configuration class is optional.
-You can read or update the persisted configuration if needed, but you do not need to call Configuration.initialize directly; it is handled internally by RedisSMQ.initialize or RedisSMQ.initializeWithConfig.
+You can read or update the persisted configuration if needed, but you do not need to call `Configuration.initialize` directly; it is handled internally by `RedisSMQ.initialize` or `RedisSMQ.initializeWithConfig`.

 This guide covers:

 - Global initialization (required)
 - Optional configuration persistence and management
 - Example configuration shapes and best practices